Change My Store

 We closely follow the work of academic scientists studying animal behavior, and have taken that information and talked with our supplier partners to consider whether standards are high enough.
 Many of our suppliers have relied on the advice of Temple Grandin, grandin.com and other experts like her.
 As there is better science, we better understand how animals respond to their environment.

 Wegmans works with only a few trusted supplier-partners for its own brand of meat, poultry, and eggs.
 We investigate their operations from beginning to end before we choose them.
 We personally visit their facilities and evaluate them with our own eyes.
 Once chosen, Wegmans brand suppliers must conduct periodic welfare audits.
 These third-party audits include objective, measurable criteria that are based on best practices developed by recognized animal welfare experts.
 Audit results are provided to Wegmans and we review them.
 And when science teaches us something new, we encourage our suppliers and the industry to follow.

-Today, all Wegmans infant and toddler baby bottles, sippy cups, and feeding accessories, as well as our unbreakable drinkware are BPA free.
-The majority of Wegmans brand canned products including tomatoes, most vegetables and fruits, and most pet foods, are now packed in cans with liners made without added BPA, and they have been tested for shelf-life and product quality.
-Our suppliers continue to make progress.
-By early 2018, all Wegmans brand canned products will be packed in cans with liners made without added BPA, and updated labels will reflect this change.
+All Wegmans infant and toddler baby bottles, sippy cups, and feeding accessories, as well as our unbreakable drinkware have been BPA free since 2010.
+Today, all Wegmans brand canned products are packed in cans with liners made without added BPA, and they have been tested for shelf-life and product quality.
+As food product labels are updated, they will state “Packaging made without added BPA” when space allows.

 For more information and frequently asked questions about BPA, visit the FDA website.

 Fish and shellfish are part of a healthy diet and good sources of high-quality protein and other essential nutrients, but the Food and Drug Administration and the Environmental Protection Agency advise women of child-bearing age, especially pregnant and nursing women, and young children to avoid consumption of certain fish due to higher levels of methylmercury, which could have an effect on developing nervous systems.
 These fish include shark, king mackerel, swordfish and tilefish.